HavenlyECO/pr/README.md

 starting with ``live_`` are considered live-game inputs.
 Use the ``--features-type`` option of ``train_classifier`` to train on one set or the other and avoid mixing the two, which can lead to data leakage.
+Any columns containing terms such as ``result`` or ``final`` are discarded automatically to prevent leaking post-game information into the model.

 To train the classifier and save it to ``moneyline_classifier.pkl`` run: